tytydraco/yessleep/out/I_accidentally_took_the_wrong_bag_at_the_airportIts_full_of_teeth.md

 At 9:53, the park emptied out and it started to get freezing.
 It was my cue to exit.

-I took one last drag, exhaled a large plume of smoke and I saw it contour around the edges of a … *strange, unseeable shape in front of me.*
+I took one last drag, exhaled a large plume of smoke and I saw it contour around the edges of a … *strange, unseeable shape.*

 It was really odd.